How long has Express Logic been in business?

 How do I get started with THREADX?

-Each distribution of THREADX contains a ThreadX_Express_Startup.pdf that details how to get the THREADX demonstration up and running in 4 easy steps!
+Each distribution of THREADX contains the Express Startup PDF that details how to get the THREADX demonstration up and running in 4 easy steps!

 I’m new to using an RTOS, what resources are available for getting started?